-Not much to say about this, but I love it, even more than I love playing video games with services from www.elitist-gaming.com.
+Not much to say about this, but I love it, even more than I love playing video games with services from P4R-Gaming and www.elitist-gaming.com, not to mention that I love checking the different skins available for LOL.
 All zombie apocalyptic and Mad Max-looking, this truck camper is based on a pre-1966 Willys Jeep Truck converted to 6×6 at some point during its lifetime.
 I can’t make out the license plate, but I’d guess it’s based in the Pacific Northwest or Alaska somewhere.
 It’s definitely in use, or was when the photos were taken, since they show it parked in two different locations.
 Very nice.
 If you know anything more, give us a shout in the comments.

 By the way, if you like Truck Campers, you may want to check out the Truck Camper Porn website, which is where I first saw the Jeep above.
 Don’t worry, it’s safe for work (until your boss realizes you’re daydreaming about ditching it all and taking up the modern nomadic lifestyle).
 Anyway, it’s a great blog, I just wish they posted sources for their photos.